 For example, graduates from the online MBA program at Northeastern University earn an average salary of about $138,000 within three years of graduation Page Design Hub.

 2. Master of Engineering

 Depending on the industry you choose to specialize in, you’re probably going to be earning about $100,000 per year or more at mid-career as an engineer.
 Starting wages are decent at around $70,000, and as you gain experience, you could eventually be making as much as $180,000 per year as a petroleum engineer.
 A survey of the world’s richest people found that 22% had an engineering degree.

 On the same survey from Approved Index, 9% of the world’s richest people were found to have a degree in the Arts, while 12% had a business degree.
 Thus, if a degree in business or engineering doesn’t sound appealing, art or architectural degree might suit you well.
 Fields like animation pay generous wages starting at $20-$25 per hour, and most experienced architects make about $75,000-$100,000 annually.

 4. Master of Computer Science

 On average, graduates with computer science degrees earn the second-highest starting salaries behind only engineers.
 Depending on the field and how much experience you have, it’s not unreasonable to expect a job with a $100,000+ salary within just a few years of graduating.

 Searching for the Get Rich Quick Degree

-In conclusion, don’t get caught up searching for that one degree that is going to get you rich quick.
-That’s not to say that you should give up your dreams of becoming a millionaire or billionaire, but at the same time you should build your career upon a realistic and practical foundation with stability and a moderately high salary set as your reasonable expectations.
-If you’re able to go beyond that and invest some of your salary into endeavors that pay off, then great, but don’t base all of your actions around the pursuit of that ideal scenario.
+In conclusion, don’t get caught up searching for that one degree that will get you rich quickly.
+That’s not to say that you should give up your dreams of becoming a millionaire or billionaire.
+Still, at the same time, you should build your career upon a realistic and practical foundation with stability and a moderately high salary set as your reasonable expectations.
+If you’re able to go beyond that and invest some of your salaries into endeavors that pay off, then great, but don’t base all of your actions around the pursuit of that ideal scenario.